openedx/edx-documentation/en_us/video/source/video_uploads.rst

 :ref:`preliminary setup<Video Getting Started>` for the entire institution, individual course teams can begin to upload video files for their courses in Studio.
-This section describes the specifications met by successful video files, how course teams enable the video upload process in Studio, and how course teams upload the files.
+This section describes the specifications met by successful video files, how course teams enable the video upload process in Studio, and the steps to monitor video processing.

 * :ref:`Specifications for Successful Video Files`